Leon Trotsky: 1918

 An antisemitic 1919 White Army propaganda poster depicting Trotsky as a demonic figure with a pentagram, alongside stereotyped Chinese Bolshevik supporters portrayed as executioners.
 The caption reads, "Peace and Liberty in Sovdepiya" (a derogatory term for Soviet Russia).

 The military situation tested Trotsky's organisational skills.
 In May–June 1918, the Czechoslovak Legions revolted, leading to the loss of most of Russia's territory, increasingly organised resistance from anti-Communist forces (the White Army), and widespread defections by military experts Trotsky relied on.

 Trotsky and the government responded with a full mobilisation, increasing the Red Army from under 300,000 in May 1918 to one million by October, and introducing political commissars to ensure loyalty of military experts (mostly former Imperial officers) and co-sign their orders.
 Trotsky viewed the Red Army's organisation as built on October Revolution ideals.
 He later wrote:

 An army cannot be built without reprisals.
 Masses of men cannot be led to death unless the army command has the death-penalty in its arsenal.
 So long as those malicious tailless apes that are so proud of their technical achievements—the animals that we call men—will build armies and wage wars, the command will always be obliged to place the soldiers between the possible death in the front and the inevitable one in the rear.
 And yet armies are not built on fear.
 The Tsar's army fell to pieces not because of any lack of reprisals.
 In his attempt to save it by restoring the death-penalty, Kerensky only finished it.
 Upon the ashes of the great war, the Bolsheviks created a new army.
 These facts demand no explanation for any one who has even the slightest knowledge of the language of history.
 The strongest cement in the new army was the ideas of the October revolution, and the train supplied the front with this cement.

 A controversial measure was hostage-taking of relatives of ex-Tsarist officials in the Red Army to prevent defection or betrayal.
 Service noted this practice was used by both Red and White armies.
-Trotsky later defended this, arguing no families of betraying ex-officials were executed and that such draconian measures, if adopted earlier, would have reduced overall casualties.
+Trotsky later defended this, arguing no families of betraying ex-officials were executed and that such measures, if adopted earlier, would have reduced overall casualties.
 Deutscher highlights Trotsky's preference for exchanging hostages over execution, recounting General Pyotr Krasnov's release on parole in 1918, only for Krasnov to take up arms again shortly thereafter.